DominicusBenacus/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-Code cell of ipynb: [9]:
+Code cell of ipynb: [4,5,6,7,8,14]:
 * At first:
     I decided to convert the images to grayscale because that is a recommondation out of the official LeNet paper.
 Colored images did not help for better acurracy as Pierre Sermanet and Yann LeCun mentioned in [their papers](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf "Traffic Sign Recognition with Multi-Scale Convolutional Networks")

     There are very much methods to this.
-I tried out cv2 methods like cv2.cvtColor(X[i], cv2.COLOR_BGR2GRAY) and at the end I decided to use a simple factor based method and multiplied each color channel inthe 4d numpz array.
+I tried out cv2 methods like cv2.cvtColor(X[i], cv2.COLOR_BGR2GRAY) and at the end I decided to use a simple factor based method and multiplied each color channel inthe 4d numpy array.
 To figure out I did implement the know ledge out of this page [this paper] (http://entropymine.com/imageworsener/grayscale/)
 * Second step is to normalize --> [9]
     Why normalization?
 In common it is easier to train the network and prevent gradient explotion or SGD fails according to converge.
     There are more reasons: It make training faster and reduce the risk of getting stuck in local optima, what is a big risk.
 But there are many papers about this question.
 So it depends also on the architecture and the origin data structure.
 [Here are some more iscussions](http://stackoverflow.com/questions/4674623/why-do-we-have-to-normalize-the-input-for-an-artificial-neural-network).
 Overall there is a consense to use normalized data according to LeNet architecture and often according stochastic gradient descent method.

     I did a simple normalization by division like X = (X / 255.-0.5).astype(np.float32) where X is x_train or y_train or... every other function input
 * Third step equalization Hist.
 Like we can see in the picture below.
 The images are often      looks very dark and it is not possible to detect good edges because of the bad contrast.
     To get better contrast we need a more balanced grayscaled image.
 So I tried different libs like open cv.
 Some artifacts are still implemented but out commented in the ipynb.
 At the end I used the skimage libarz with exposure.equalize_hist().
 In origin I wanted to use equalizationAdaphist(), but I found no way to get running it in code.
 So the equalize_hist is a good solution.
 Not perfect but it capsulates many issues of the trainng data.

     One can see the differences between color to grazscale to equaliyation int the below.

+* for preprocessing the image I implement a pipeline in cell 14.

 Here is an example of a traffic sign image before and aftter the preprocessing steps